jborgers/sonar-pmd-jpinpoint/java-pmd7/README.md

 Once Sonar is up and running again, the new rules are available, yet they need activation.
 To activate the rules, change the quality profile(s) through the Sonar administration interface.

+# How to release

+* Update the version in the java-pmd7/pom.xml file to the (non-SNAPSHOT) version number.
+* Push all changes.
+* Create a release in GitHub --- this will trigger a build and release in SonarQube.
+  * Type in the new tag name and choose 'create new tag x.y.z on publish'.
+  * Do _not_ check "Set as pre-release"
+  * Check "set as the latest release"

+If you first want to release a SNAPSHOT version, you can do so by creating a pre-release in GitHub.
+Create a pre-release in GitHub --- this will _not_ publish the release in SonarQube.
+* Type in the new tag name and choose 'create new tag x.y.z-SNAPSHOT on publish'.
+* Check "Set as pre-release"
+* Do _not_ check "Set as the latest release"